Born Lucky (TV series)

 Born Lucky is an American television game show.
 It was hosted by Bob Goen, with Jonathan Coleman announcing.
 Four contestants competed in stunts at various shopping malls for a chance to win $2,000 to spend at that mall.
 The first week's shows of Born Lucky were taped at the Glendale Galleria in California.

 The show aired on Lifetime from October 5, 1992, to April 2, 1993.
 After the last episode aired, the show went into reruns on the same network from July 5 to December 31, 1993.
 For a brief period in 2000, PAX TV aired reruns of this series.

 The show was loosely based on a 1989 British game show of the same name hosted by Jeremy Beadle.
+It also uses the announcer Johnathan Coleman like the British version of the same name.

 Format

 Each player had a chance to win up to $100 (in what was referred to as "mall money") in the first round by participating in a stunt, such as trying to follow a sequence of commands, moving an item through a maze using a magnet held in the mouth in 60 seconds, or solving a series of brain teasers.
 Each stunt had five or ten parts and the contestant earned $10 or $20 for a fraction of success.
 The top two highest scoring players moved on to Round 2.
 Regardless of the outcome of the round, all contestants received a prize chosen blindly from a set of cards that were fanned out.
 If there was a tie (for last place, or if all tied), each person picked an envelope containing "mall money" not counting toward their scores.
 The player(s) who picked the most cash went on to round two.